2026-27 University Bulletin

 MGMT 5629 Performance Management: 3 semester hours

+Prerequisite(s): Graduate Standing.
 This course provides students with an opportunity to understand both the research and applied practice around performance management in organizations today.
-Applied practice content will outline the "real world" considerations of designing and implementing a performance management practice within an organization.
+Applied practice content will outline the 'real world' considerations of designing and implementing a performance management practice within an organization.
 Course content will include: purpose of performance management, measuring system effectiveness, sources of performance data, feedback in the performance management process, rating system error, and ethical issues in performance management.
+Credit cannot be granted for both MGMT 3629 and MGMT 5629.

 MGMT 5630 HR Analytics: 3 semester hours